mgnstudio7/stenciljs-virtual-scroll/readme.md

 **update()**

-this event is fired every time then virtual scroll data is changed
+this event is fired every time when virtual scroll data is changed

 **setInfinateOn()**

-this method must call every time then lazy load data is finish.
+this method must call every time when lazy load data is finish.
 If this method do not call. toBottom event never fired again

 **setInfinateFinally()**